md-y/SE4348/DoctorsOffice/design.md

-# Overview
+## Design Overview

-Since the program is implemented in Java, it was designed with OOP principles in mind.
-The main classes are `Patient`, `Receptionist`, `Nurse`, and `Doctor`.
-Instances of these classes act as individual threads.
+Since the program is implemented in Java, it is designed with OOP principles in mind.
+This means that every person in the doctor's office (patients, the receptionist, doctors, and nurses) are represented as classes where each instance is a thread.

+However, since all these threads must communicate with each other, there is a stand-alone context class that stores all semaphores and other global data for these classes.

-All instances share a common state, so there is another class `OfficeContext` that has the role of initializing semaphores and storing global variables.
+In the actual implementation, these person classes are `Patient`, `Receptionist`, `Nurse`, and `Doctor`.
+These classes inherit `Runnable` so they can be run as threads.
+The `OfficeContext` that has the role of initializing semaphores and storing global variables.

-There are also a few helper classes that help manage semaphore operations, such as a `MutexValue` class, a `OfficeQueue` class for managing queues, and a `RemainingItemsTracker` that keeps track of the remaining tasks for each entity.
+There are also a few helper classes that help manage semaphore operations, such as a `MutexValue` class, a `OfficeQueue` class for managing queues concurrently, and a `RemainingItemsTracker` that keeps track of the remaining tasks for each entity.
+Of course, these classes exclusively use semaphores.

+`MutexValue` is used to manage values that are shared among multiple threads.
+Essentially, it is a wrapper around a value that can be locked and unlocked using a binary semaphore.
+As an example, it is used for locking/unlocking the check in queue.

+Queues are implemented using the `OfficeQueue` class.
+This class has a mutex value that protects a linked list queue.
+Whenever an item is enqueued, a counting semaphore representing the number of unprocessed items in the queue is incremented.
+This lets consumers run when there are new items in the queue.
+There is also an array of semaphores that allow producers to wait until their produced item is processed.
+This is useful for, as an example, when a patient enters the check in queue and needs to know when they can sit back down.

+Finally, there is a `RemainingItemsTracker` class that is used by the doctor and nurse threads to know when to exit.
+Unlike the receptionist thread that knows it will see every patient, some doctor/nurse threads will see differing number of patients.
+This class allows them to keep track of how many more patients they could see, and if the remaining number is less than the number of threads, they know they can exit.
+This is implemented via a pair of integers with a corresponding mutex semaphore.
+One integer represents the number of threads still working, and the other is the number of items remaining.

-However, for brevity and simplicity, the following semaphore list and pseudocode mostly ignore these implementation definitions and instead focus on core logic.
+For brevity and simplicity, the following semaphore list and pseudocode mostly ignore these implementation definitions and instead focus on core logic.
+However, everything from these classes is still included.

 ## Semaphores

 The following semaphores were used to manage interactions between patients and each other entity (the receptionist, nurses, and doctors).
+Because of this, each semaphore can be categorized into which non-patient person needs it.

-### Receptionist Semaphores
+#### Receptionist Semaphores

+The patient check in processes needs to use a queue, so the receptionist can print the patient ID in a FIFO manner.
+This requires three semaphores: the queue mutex, a counting semaphore for the new items, and an array of binary semaphores for the patients to wait on.

 These are for the receptionist queue (part of `OfficeQueue` instance in code):